umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/stripe/how-to-guides/processing-subscription-payments.md

 | `stripeRecurringInterval`      | Relevant only if you don't provide a Stripe Price ID, this allows you to define the interval for the ad-hoc price created.
 Can be either `day`, `week`, `month` or `year`                                                                                                                                                                                                                                                                                                                                                                                                     |
 | `stripeRecurringIntervalCount` | Relevant only if you don't provide a Stripe Price ID, this allows you to define the interval count.
 For example, if the interval is `month` and the interval count is `2` then the item will be billed every two months                                                                                                                                                                                                                                                                                                                                                       |

-In addition to the product properties defined above, you also need to configure your Vendr Stores `Product Property Aliases` field to copy these product properties to the generated order line.
+In addition to the product properties defined above, you also need to configure your Umbraco Commerce Stores `Product Property Aliases` field to copy these product properties to the generated order line.

 | Name                     | Value                                                                                                |
 | ------------------------ | ---------------------------------------------------------------------------------------------------- |